Lexicon-Frontend-React-2023-2024/intro-media-queries/README.md

 There are many more ways you can specify your condition, but in the majority of cases we use `max-width` or something that is called `min-width`.

+### Standard Breakpoints - Media Queries

+The size on the media query above is an arbitrary value that I just picked, but this is of course up to the developer to choose.
+There exist, sort o, a set of standard values in the IT business, I say sort of, because there are many variants depending on work place, technique, css framework and so on.
+But these different sets of standard values are roughly the same.
+The following, according to the responsive developing tools in `Chrome` is a good standard to follow:

+- **4K**: Screens larger than 2560px
+- **Laptop L**: Larger than 1440px
+- **Laptop**: larger than 1024px
+- **Tablet**: larger than 768px
+- **Mobile L**: larger than 425px
+- **Mobile M**: larger than 375px
+- **Mobile S**: larger than 320px